 Historic allegations of sexual assault

-Remember, a different definition of consent will apply to offences alleged to have been committed prior to May 2004 – before the Sexual Offences Act 2004 was introduced.
+Remember, a different definition of consent will apply to sexual offence allegations said to have been committed prior to May 2004 – before the Sexual Offences Act 2004 was introduced.
 Before this date the Sexual Offences Act 1956 will apply.
 Under the old law the accused will not be convicted if he honestly, and subjectively, believed the complainant consented.
 Note that under the old law the defendant had to have believed, subjectively (his personal belief), that the complainant consented.
 Under the new law it is the role of the jury to assess, on an objective basis, whether it was reasonable for the defendant to believe the other person consented.
 In other words, it is irrelevant whether or not the defendant believed the complainant consented – the issue is whether the jury believes the defendant.
 As noted above, presenting evidence in the correct way to the jury, by an experienced and senior barrister, is crucial to the success of any defence.